tsgates/arch-wiki-markdown/wiki/ThinkPad_Edge.md

 ------------

-After that it is recommended to follow the usual installation procedure described in the Beginners' Guide up to the part 2, as the installation of the wireless lan card needs some further work.
+After that it is recommended to follow the usual installation procedure described in the Beginners' guide up to the part 2, as the installation of the wireless lan card needs some further work.

 > WLAN driver installation

-See Wireless Setup#rtl8192s.
+See Wireless network configuration#rtl8192s.

 Deauthentication Issues

-If you are using the rtl8192ce module, you may experience some intermittant deauthentication issues with newer kernels (tested on 3.4.4-2-ARCH).
-If this is the case, you need to add some options to /etc/modprobe.d/rtl8192ce.conf (courtesy of Lord_Lizard in this thread [2])
+If you are using the rtl8192ce module, you may experience some intermittent deauthentication issues with newer kernels (tested on 3.4.4-2-ARCH).
+The reason is because the BIOS is turning off the wireless card when the BIOS deems it to be "inactive."
+This is the case if dmesg reports

+    [  285.140301] wlan0: deauthenticating from MAC by local choice (reason=3)

+A simple solution to this problem is to enter the BIOS setup and disable PCI Express power management.

 > Audio